|Nutrition Facts (per serving)|

 Remove from heat and purée in a blender, working in batches if necessary.
 Use care when processing hot items in a blender as the hot steam can sometimes blow the blender lid off.
 Start on a slow speed with the lid slightly ajar to vent any steam, then seal the lid and increase the blending speed.
 Alternatively, use an immersion blender.

-Return puréed soup to pot and bring to a simmer again, adding more broth or stock to adjust the thickness if necessary.
+Return puréed soup to the pot and bring to a simmer again, adding more broth or stock to adjust the thickness if necessary.

 Season to taste with kosher salt and white pepper.